rodrigoDearo/HostSync-PedidoOk/README.md

 - 💡 If a critical error is found, contact the developer with the attached logs.

+## Contributions

+This project was developed on demand for a partner company and is being made available solely for technical review purposes.

+**External contributions are not accepted.**

+Additionally, the repository **does not include the environment variables (.env)** required for the full operation of the application, due to security and privacy concerns.

+Thank you for your understanding.

+## Repository Status

+📦 This repository has been archived and is no longer actively maintained.
+It remains available for reference and historical purposes only.

 ## Built With

 * ![Electron](https://img.shields.io/badge/electron-%2347848F.svg?style=for-the-badge&logo=electron&logoColor=white)